CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 > > b jet and W jet, where the b jet is typically identified by making use of it's characteristic secondary vertex.
 This secondary
 > > vertex is identified in the tracker.
 Both the W jet and top jet have unique substructure that can be used to distinguish them
 > > from QCD jets.
 Therefore it is crucial to use a region of the detector with good tracking and granular calorimetery,so we should
-> > restrict |eta| < 2.4.
+> > restrict |\eta| < 2.4.
 There are no detector differences in phi that should impact this search, so there should be no restriction
 > > in phi.
 > > {: .source}
 > {: .solution}
 > {: .source}
 {: .callout}

-## Finding Appropriate Filters
+## Finding Appropriate MET Filters

+Missing transverse momentum (called MET) is used to identify detector noise and MET filters are used to remove detector noise.
+The
+MET group publishes recommendations on the filters that should be used for different eras of data.

+> ## Exercise (5 min)
+> The recommended MET filters for Run II are listed on this [twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/MissingETOptionalFiltersRun2).
+> Use this twiki to create a list of MET filters to use in the preselection.
+> {: .source}
+{: .callout}

 ## Simple Selections